 If you aren’t, the servers will notice, and they’ll try to do something about it.
-The people here are weirdly nice (and tend to have Italian accents), and you’ll probably leave thinking that you’re more likable than you actually are.
+The people here are weirdly nice, and you’ll probably leave thinking that you’re more likable than you actually are.
 It’s a comforting place that feels like something you’d find behind a rotating fireplace in a mansion on a hill where there’s occasionally lightning.
-There are vintage-y lamps hanging from the ceiling and little antiques lying around, and the walls are lined with enough wine to calm every nervous flyer currently departing from JFK.
+There are vintage-looking lamps hanging from the ceiling and little antiques lying around, and the walls are lined with enough wine to calm every nervous flyer currently departing from JFK.

 Add all of this up, and it’s surprising that more people don’t know about Have & Meyer.
 It’s an ideal place to try some wine that would normally require a transatlantic trip, and you can get a seat here any night.
 So bring a date.
 Or stop by after you’ve had a long day and want to pretend that you own a wine cellar.
 Your server might open a bottle just for you - because that’s just what happens when a place has four tables, 15 barstools, and around 100 wines by the glass.
 And if your server winds up opening several bottles just so you can try a few things, don’t feel bad.
 Much like a quality return policy, you should be taking advantage of Have & Meyer.

 This is what you should be eating here.
 Get any kind of meat and/or cheese, and drink something you’ve never heard of.